sonphantrung/AIHubDocs-en/assets/Essentials/Voice Models & How To Search Them.md

 #### :icon-triangle-right: <u>PTH:</u>
 - This file is the model itself.
 - Contains data regarding pitch.
-- While training, it generate files named `D_` or `G_`, but these are training checkpoints, not usable models.
+- While training, RVC generates other .PTHs named `D_` or `G_`, but these are training checkpoints, not usable models.
 The right one will be simply named as the model.

 !!!warning *Be sure to upload the correct files mentioned before.*
 Otherwise you can't make a proper use of models with incorrect ones.